dizmo/Accordion/README.md

 **BTW:** If you wonder where the red color of the accordion has been set, it has not been set!
-Since no background color has been defined, it is by default transparent; further, since the dizmo itself has a red color (manually set at the time when the screen shots were taken) the accordion appears also red.
+Since no background color has been defined, it is by default transparent; further, since the dizmo itself has a red color (manually set at the time when the screen shots were taken) the accordion appears also in red.

 API: JavaScript
 ---------------